-ASPPH is leading national advocacy to ensure that public health degrees remain recognized and supported as professional degrees under the One Big Beautiful Bill Act (OBBBA).
+ASPPH is leading national advocacy to ensure that public health degrees remain recognized and supported as professional under the Department of Education’s One Big Beautiful Bill Act (OBBBA) proposal.
+These FAQs outline the proposal, its impact on student aid, and key advocacy timelines.

 The Department of Education’s proposed OBBBA definition of “professional degrees” excludes public health degrees like the MPH and DrPH, threatening access to federal loans and weakening the public health workforce.